 In addition to the regular services, the Chapel organises a number of special events and services which take place during the year.

-The Advent Carol Services with be held on Saturday 24 November 2018 at 6.00pm and Sunday 25 November 2018 at 3.00pm.
-The Sunday service will be recorded by BBC Radio 3 and broadcast on Advent Sunday (2 December 2018) at 3.00pm.
+The Advent Carol Services will be held on Saturday 30 November 2024 at 6.00pm and Sunday 1 December 2024 at 3.00pm.
+The Sunday service will be broadcast live by BBC Radio 3.

 This Candlelit Service of readings and music celebrate the season of Epiphany.